neilmb/villagefire/index.md

 colors, cultures and musical tastes.
 She works with various Twin Cities community-based choirs and artists.

+**Louise Jarvis** has loved singing and harmonizing all her life.
+After co-directing a choir on Hornby Island, BC, she went on to study conducting at Capilano University, and also Community Choir Leadership Training with the Ubuntu Choirs Network in Victoria, BC.
+Now living in Owen Sound, Ontario, she leads a community choir called OSSIA, and facilitates singing for people living with dementia and their families.
+She believes that singing is pure joy and the best way to connect with others.

 ## The Schedule (more details to come)